-It’s likely with all that's going on in the world right now that many of you will be missing your usual weekend activities.
-Whether you’re a clubber, a pubber or a bingo player, winding down at the end of a week of work is important, especially right now with stress and uncertainty at an all time high.
-Keeping in touch with friends is essential, even if you can’t be with them in person.
+As we head into a second lockdown, many of you will be missing your usual weekend activities.
+Whether pre-lockdown 1.0 you were a clubber, pubber, or a bingo player, winding down at the end of the week is important.
+And with lockdown 2.0, it's especially important.
+Keeping in touch with friends is essential, even if you can't be with them in person.

 All you need to do is get some mates involved, follow the instructions below and have a laugh!
 Best of all, all of these options are completely free and use tools you have in your home already!